AanZee/conventions/go/README.md

 It is nice to start a linter now and then.
 Make check, or make check2 will run the linters and will check your files for "mistakes".
 Try to improve your code with the hints you get from them.

-## Code Quality

-I wrote a lint tool, which also checks for cognitive complexity.
-If code is "too complex" (which is mostly caused by conditions, loops etc.), I will advice to refactor the code, because understandable code is easy to maintain in the future.

 ## Read
 https://golang.org/doc/effective_go.html